SBNSoftware/sbndcode/sbndcode/Commissioning/README.md

 ## Relevant info

+These modules use a new data product that is located within sbnobj.
+Make sure that your local version of sbnobj contains the Commissioning directory in the SBND subdirectory, and has the relevant files for the MuonTrack data product.

-Relevant files (all located within subdirectory `/sbndcode/Commissioning/...`)
+Relevant files (mostly located within subdirectory `/sbndcode/Commissioning/...`)

 - **MuonTrackProducer_module.cc**: produces MuonTrack objects
 - **MuonTrackFilter_module.cc**: filters for events that contain MuonTrack objects